INDIANAPOLIS – The AFC South banners were in clear sight during this week's practice for the Indianapolis Colts.

 The next step in that process comes on Sunday night when the Colts hit the road to take on the two-time defending AFC South champs.

-“There’s a saying - to be the champ, you got to beat the champ.
-They’re the champ, so in order to get it back, we just got to go down there and handle our business," outside linebacker Robert Mathis said earlier this week.
+"There's a saying - to be the champ, you got to beat the champ.
+They're the champ, so in order to get it back, we just got to go down there and handle our business," outside linebacker Robert Mathis said earlier this week.

 Houston has made the divisional round of the playoffs each of the last two seasons but has struggled through the first two months of the 2013 regular season.